 #5: Swim and Snorkel

-Santorini is a haven for the lovers of the sea.
-The White Beach of Akrotiri on the South West coast of Santorini is a tiny beach featuring crystal clear water nestled in white pebbled sand by white towering cliffs.
+Santorini is a haven for the sea lovers.
+The White Beach of Akrotiri on the South West coast is a tiny beach featuring crystal clear water nestled in the white pebbles sand.
 It is perfect for tourists who like calm and quiet because it is not yet frequented by many.
 If you are into a little adventure, you can go snorkelling to explore its underwater caves and crevices.
 Another place worth visiting is the Red Beach of Akrotiri.
 It is a rare sight with its surrounding steep red hills which will provide you with the view of the enormous volcanic rock sitting in the sea.
 Its shore is composed of small pebbles and red sand.
 This unique scene is also created by the great eruption.